thoth-station/dependency-monkey/README.md

      http://api-service-thoth-dev.1d35.starter-us-east-1.openshiftapps.com/api/v0alpha0/validations/9b76ecc4-4899-41aa-b3a6-e8d2325dbac8
 ```

 After some time you should see that the phase of the Validation Job reads 'succeeded', which means Dependency Monkey has come to a conclusion: the software stack you requests is either valid or not.
-Use the curl command from about to get the final result.
+Use the curl command from above to get the final result.

 # API